minedgn/my-Projects/aws/README.md

 - Use lower case letters to name the folders.

-- The name of the folder should give detailed info about it's contents such as date/session, instructor and title:
+- The name of the folder should give detailed info about it's contents such as date/session, instructor and title: mine